Detecting Invariant Manifolds in ReLU-Based RNNs

 Recurrent neural networks (RNNs) are widely employed for time series forecasting \citep{Park,gu2023mamba} and dynamical systems (DS) reconstruction \citep{hess,brenner_tractable_2022,brennerintegrating,platt2023constraining}, especially in scientific applications like climate modeling \citep{patel} or neuroscience \citep{durstewitz2023reconstructing}, as well as in medical domains.
 RNNs experienced a recent revival due to the advance of new powerful training algorithms that avoid vanishing or exploding gradients \citep{hess}, and novel network architectures \citep{sch,rusch2020coupled,peng2023rwkv,gu2023mamba,ruschlong}, in particular in the context of state space models (which are essentially linear RNNs with nonlinear readouts and input gating; \citep{gu2023mamba,orvieto2023resurrecting}).
 What lags behind, like in many other areas of deep learning, is a thorough theoretical understanding of the behavior of these systems and how they achieve the tasks they were trained on.
 Yet, such an understanding is crucial especially in scientific and medical areas where we are often interested in using trained RNNs as surrogate models for the underlying DS, providing mechanistic insight into the dynamical processes that generated the observed time series.

 Formally, RNNs are recursive maps, hence discrete-time dynamical systems \citep{mikhaeil2021difficulty}.
 Dynamical systems theory (DST) offers a rich repertoire of mathematical tools for analyzing the behavior of such systems \citep{guckenheimer2013nonlinear}.
-Yet, the exploration of high-dimensional RNN dynamics remains a challenge due to limitations in current numerical methods, which struggle to scale and tend to yield only approximate results \citep{katz_using_2018,golub_fixedpointfinder_2018}.
+Yet, exploration of high-dimensional RNN dynamics remains challenging due to limitations in current numerical methods, which struggle to scale and often only yield approximate results \citep{katz_using_2018,golub_fixedpointfinder_2018}.